-Analysing Aaron Wan-Bissaka’s impact in the Premier League this season
+Analysing Aaron Wan-Bissaka’s Impact in the Premier League This Season

-The 21-year-old has the quality to play in any of the top 6 teams, specifically Manchester United.
+The 21-year-old has the quality to play in any of the top six teams, specifically Manchester United.
 With Antonio Valencia and Ashley Young ageing, United need a young, talented right back, and Wan-Bissaka ticks all the boxes.
-Along with Luke Shaw, he can create a deadly combination of fullbacks, along with combining well with Paul Pogba and Marcus Rashford.
-He is as good as someone like Trent Alexander-Arnold, who has also been a revelation for Jurgen Klopp since last year.
+Along with Luke Shaw, he can create a deadly combination of full-backs, along with combining well with Paul Pogba and Marcus Rashford.
+He is as good as someone like Trent Alexander-Arnold, who has also been a revelation for Jurgen Klopp’s Liverpool since last year.
 Wan-Bissaka can surely solve the defensive issues at United and make their entire team much stronger.

 Overall, Wan-Bissaka is a fantastic young individual who possesses enough potential to go on and become the best right back in the world.
 He still has a lot of work to do, especially on his crossing.
 He is also weak at holding on to the ball and loses possession quickly, though he does recover quite well after.
 A move to the Red Devils in the summer will be the perfect step for the young full back in his career.
 He surely seems ready for a bigger challenge.